redux-saga/redux-saga/docs/advanced/NonBlockingCalls.md

 The issue now is since our `authorize` action is started in the background, we can't get the `token` result (because we'd have to wait for it).
-So we need to move the token storage operation into the `authorize` task (we'll see how to fix that later)
+So we need to move the token storage operation into the `authorize` task.

 ```javascript
 import { take, call, put } from 'redux-saga/effects'